acviana/vercel-nextjs-blog/pages/posts/2024-12-09-weekly-note.md

 If DNS and network configuration is new to you, you can ask your friendly local LLM or if you want a deeper dive I highly recommend [Julia Evan's](https://jvns.ca/categories/dns/) wonderful newsletters and zines on how DNS works.

 **End Result:** You might have to reboot some combination of the router, Pi, and Pi-Hole to get everything to link up but now you should be surfing the internet with few if any 3rd party ads.

-Looking at the PADD display I’m usually blocking 10-30% of DNS requests.
+Looking at the PADD display I’m usually blocking 10-30% of DNS requests!